Wrap-up liability insurance can alleviate the liability risks of general contractors and property owners involved in large construction projects.

-That’s because a wrap-up liability policy is more efficient and ensures everyone working on a project is protected by one policy versus having to check every subcontractor or other contractor involved to ensure they have their own coverage.
+That’s because wrap-up liability insurance is an all-encompassing policy that’s more efficient and ensures everyone working on a project is adequately protected by one policy versus having to check every subcontractor or other contractor involved to ensure they have their own coverage.

-They are called ‘wrap-up’ insurance policies because they cover multiple parties by bundling several policies into one.
+They are called ‘wrap-up’ insurance policies because they provide comprehensive coverage by bundling several policies into one, ensuring all parties involved are well-protected.

 Wrap Up Liability Insurance Coverage Basics